 - They'll need to call UCAS to change their name, qualifications, and school or college.
-If their exam details change, they must let us know straight away by completing our qualifications amendment form - ucas.com/amendqualifications - and let their chosen unis/ colleges know too.
-If any of these details aren't correct, your child's results may not be sent to their chosen unis, causing all sorts of stress and panic on results day. - They can change their contact details in Track.
-We'll let their chosen unis/colleges know, but it's a good idea if your child contacts them too. - If they want to change their course, the year they'll start their studies, or the point of entry, they'll need to get in touch with the uni/college.
+If their exam details change, they must let us know straightaway by completing our qualifications amendment form ucas.com/amend-qualifications and let their chosen unis/colleges know too.
+If any of these details aren't correct, your child's results may not be sent to their chosen unis, causing all sorts of stress and panic on results day. - They can change their contact details in their application.
+We'll let their chosen unis/colleges know, but it's a good idea if your child contacts them too.

+- If they want to change their course, the year they'll start their studies, or the point of entry, they'll need to get in touch with the uni/college.
 If they agree to it, they'll let UCAS know.
-If your child already has an offer from the uni/college, Track will be updated to show the new details. - If they wish to change the university or college they've applied to, they can swap a choice for a different one within 14 days of the date on their welcome email.
-If it's within seven days of the date on their welcome email, they can swap the choice in Track - otherwise, they'll need to call UCAS.
+If your child already has an offer from the uni/college, their application will be updated to show the new details. - If they wish to change the university or college they've applied to, they can swap a choice for a different one from their application within 14 days of the date on their welcome email.